Leica M9 vs Panasonic G95

 It is notable that the G95 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not provide wifi capability.

 The G95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the M9 and G95 can be found, respectively, in the Leica M9 Manual (free pdf) or the online Panasonic G95 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M9 and the Panasonic G95?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.